-Of course, much like with everything else, the best M.2 SSD for you depends on your specific needs.
-There are a few factors to consider, namely your motherboard configuration, your typical data access need, and your budget.
-You must, first of all, see whether the M.2 SSD will interface with your motherboard since PCIe 3.0 and PCIe 4.0 interfaces are not compatible.
-Sometimes, the difference in sequential and random data access speeds between SSDs with one or the other interface is subtle enough that you might not notice that you're buying the wrong kind of SSD for your system.
+Just like everything else, the best M.2 SSD for you will have a lot to do with what your needs are.
+Keep in mind that your motherboard configuration, your price range, and your data access needs will determine which one works best for you.
+You need to make sure your motherboard accepts M.2 SSDs.
+PCIe 3.0 and PCIe 4.0 interfaces don’t, for example.
+Also, the difference in sequential and random data access speeds between SSDs and interfaces are subtle enough that you possibly won’t notice that you've gotten the wrong kind of SSD for your PC.

 Best M.2 SSD at a glance